ericmeyer/ObjectiveCSlim/README.markdown

 8. Run the tests in fitnesse.

 Currently, the target AcceptanceTests will not actually run the tests.
 Instead it just builds the fixtures.

+## Writing Fixtures

+Fixture methods that take one argument expect an NSString Fixture methods that take more than one argument expect an NSArray of NSString's.
+All fixture methods return an NSString
+See ObjAdderFixture for an example of a decision table See Count for an example of a script table